geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_07_Lab4_Ex1_Prepare_Identity_Synch.md

 3. You will then be prompted to confirm the execution policy change.
 Type **A** and press Enter to select the **[A] Yes to All** option.

-4. Enter the following command that runs a PowerShell script that creates problem user accounts.
+4. Enter the following command that runs a PowerShell script that creates a problem user account.
 This script is stored in the C:\labfiles folder.
-The users that are included in this script purposely have issues with their user accounts; this will enable you to troubleshoot these accounts in the next task using the IdFix tool.  <br/>
+The user that is included in this script purposely has issues with his user account; this will enable you to troubleshoot this accounts in the next task using the IdFix tool.  <br/>

 		.\CreateProblemUsers.ps1

 	**Note:** Wait until the script has completed before proceeding to the next task.
-This Windows PowerShell script will make the following changes in AD DS:
+This Windows PowerShell script will make the following change in AD DS:

 	- **Klemen Sic**.
 Update the UserPrincipalName for Klemen to include an extra "@" character.

-	- **Lara Raisic**.
-Update the emailAddress attribute for Lara to **lara@adatum.com**.

-	- **Logan Boyle**.
-Update the emailAddress attribute for Logan to **logan@adatum.com**.

-	- **Maj Hojski**.
-Update the emailAddress attribute for Maj to **majhojski**.

 5. Close PowerShell.

 ### Task 3: Run the IdFix tool and fix identified issues

-In this task you will download and use the IdFix tool to fix the user accounts that were broken in the previous task.
+In this task you will download and use the IdFix tool to fix the user account that was broken in the previous task.
 Running the IdFix tool will correct any user account errors prior to synchronizing identity data between your on-premises environment and Azure AD.

 1. You should still be logged into **LON-DC1** as the **Administrator** from the prior task.